rmslick/SNN-SAR/README.md

 # Spiking Neural Network for SAR data

 SNN designed with SpykeTorch for classifying Synthetic Aperture Radar imagery data.
-SNN is a reinforcement using network that uses STDP based learning and lateral inhibition to train a network of neurons.
+The SNN uses reinforcement and STDP based learning with lateral inhibition to train a network of neurons.

 ## Usage